Thapelo-ST/js_blog_platform/README.md

     Bonus: allow users to upload header images for their blog posts

+First run $ npm install on backend and frontend and the root folder

 to run the frontend cd to frontend and use npm start taps@DESKTOP-3V1N9LI:~/projects/js_blog_platform$ cd frontend/ taps@DESKTOP-3V1N9LI:~/projects/js_blog_platform/frontend$ npm start